tianbingithub/iot/intl.en-US/Communications/Server-side Subscription/Use AMQP server-side subscription/Manage consumer groups.md

 You can view the message consumption rate and accumulation amount in a consumer group.
 You can also set Cloud Monitor alert rules to monitor the consumer group.

-1. On the Server-side Subscription page, click the **Consumer Groups** tab.
+1. Log on to the [IoT Platform console](http://iot.console.aliyun.com/).

+2. Select **Rules** \> **Server-side Subscription** \> **Consumer Groups**.

-2. On the Consumer Groups tab, find the consumer group you want to view, and click **View**.
+3. On the Consumer Groups tab, find the consumer group you want to view, and click **View**.

-3. On the Consumer Group Details page, click the **Consumer Group Status** tab.
+4. On the Consumer Group Details page, click the **Consumer Group Status** tab.

-4. On the Consumer Group Status tab, you can view the message consumption rate, number of accumulated messages, time of the last consumption, and online client list.
+5. On the Consumer Group Status tab, you can view the message consumption rate, number of accumulated messages, time of the last consumption, and online client list.

     If the number of accumulated messages is greater than 0, a **Clear** button is displayed to the right of **Accumulated Messages**.

-5. Configure a CloudMonitor alert rule to monitor the accumulation of message queues in consumer groups and the consumption rate of message consumption in consumer groups.
+6. Configure a CloudMonitor alert rule to monitor the accumulation of message queues in consumer groups and the consumption rate of message consumption in consumer groups.
 You can also receive alert messages.

     1. On the Consumer Group Status tab, click **Alert Settings**.